Pine Mountain Settlement School

 Christmas on the north side of Pine Mountain was not always filled with the many traditional rituals adopted by the School.
 Before the School was established, Christmas in the valley was rarely observed in a ritualistic manner in the family homes.
 More often, it was a time to drink a little and shoot off guns in celebration of the season.
 Gifts, if given, were often simple and few.
 However, by the 1920s there were independent celebrations in the small schools and communities surrounding Pine Mountain Settlement School and most families had adopted the traditional rituals of the season.

-In a Dear Friend Letter of 1914 a writer, probably Ethel de Long, describes the second Christmas at the School — CHRISTMAS AT PINE MOUNTAIN 1915.
+In a Dear Friend Letter of 1914 a writer, probably Ethel de Long, describes the second Christmas at the School.
+CHRISTMAS AT PINE MOUNTAIN 1915 & 1917 describes two of the following years.
 Her intimate look at Christmas with the small children at the School in the opening years is fresh and touching.
 Her narrative captures the special importance that community members began to attach to the season following their introduction to the Pine Mountain Settlement School Christmas season.
 When a woman neighbor came to the second celebration of Christmas at the School wearing a few silver strands of tinsel she had saved from the first Christmas tree the year before, the importance of the new community event was clearly signaled.

 During the first decade, the response to Christmas across the community was an evolution.
 It combined elements of imported rituals and local customs and balladry, and by the boarding school years many of the early rituals were firmly mingled and established with conventional expectations.
 The evolution was not difficult, from all appearances, for both the School and the larger community, the celebrations evoked and integrated the heritage of many of the people.
 The “fotched-on” programs of the School were not far removed from the ancient roots and religion of many of the families in the valley.
 Elements of some of the ancient Christmas rituals had persisted in the minds of those who participated in the settlement school celebrations.
 Even today the echoes of English and Scots-Irish origins in the various celebrations resonate with many families associated with the school, Whether those echoes are from association with the School or were resurrected from family traditions, is sometimes difficult to tell.
 Genealogy and family heritage customs were retained down through generations in many families in the area and today the search for roots is of growing importance and interest to the families.